BANKING NEWS

 Federal agencies open multi-jurisdictional probe

-FBI and DHS confirm active investigation into multiple Sandy-area banks after leaked datasets surfaced on darknet marketplaces.
+FBI and DHS confirm active investigation into multiple Craig and Tenaya-area banks after leaked datasets surfaced on darknet marketplaces.

 Dark web listings show verified bank credentials

-Security researchers locate listings advertising Utah bank customer records and transactional data.
+Security researchers locate listings advertising Craig and Tenaya, Las Vegas bank customer records and transactional data.
 Prices vary by account value.

 Whistleblower alleges local official interference